 The subject site is located on the corner of Scarborough Beach Road and Buxton Street, Mount Hawthorn as shown in Attachment 1.
 The site and the adjoining properties to the east and west along Scarborough Beach Road and one property to the south are zoned Local Centre.
 The remaining properties to the south are residential with a density coding of R30 and residential lots along Scarborough Beach Road have a density coding of R60.
 The residential R30 area consists of single storey houses and grouped dwellings.
 The commercial development along Scarborough Beach Road is single storey in nature.
-The site is located approximately 30 metres from the child care centre at No. 207 Scarborough Beach Road being on the opposite side of the Scarborough Beach Road and Buxton Street intersection.

-The site has an existing building and is enclosed by a permeable mesh fence located around a portion of the site.
-The site has been vacant since approximately 2015.
-The City has been advised that in recent weeks a new tenant has occupied the building and officers are currently investigating.
+The site is currently vacant with a permeable mesh fence located around a portion of the site.
 Over the years the site has been occupied by a variety of different uses including mechanical workshop, retail outlet open air display and eating house.
 The site was previously used as a service station, however the site is not listed on the State's Contaminated Sites Register and the Department of Mines and Petroleum has not been able to advise the City if it has been decommissioned.
 The site has a 39 metre frontage to Scarborough Beach Road and is serviced by two crossovers to Scarborough Beach Road and one crossover to Buxton Street.